gluchenso/testproject1/README.md

 PHP, JS, T-SQL, Microsoft SQL Server Driver for PHP.

-Server name for connection in "opencon.php"
+Server for connection in "opencon.php"